breqwatr/voidith/docs/openstack-kolla-config.md

 ### Metric polling
 By default ceilometer polls many metrics and doesn't poll `volume.size`.
-This file contains the names of metrics of interest.
+This file contains the names of metrics of interest from arcus usage and metering perspective. `vcpus` and `memory` is polled by nova every hour so we don't need to put it in polling.yaml.

 ```
 # config/ceilometer/polling.yaml